bit-soul/brc-soul/README.md

     {
       "p": "brc-soul",                  //protocol
-      "op": "attr",                     //attribute option
+      "op": "did",                      //attribute option
+      "opid": number,                   //option id, should be identity in the same address, to avoid replay attack, timestamp seconds from 1970-01-01 00:00:00 UTC can be used
-      "seq": 0,                         //option sequence, should always increase at the same address "attr": {                         //profile attributes
+      "attr": {                         //profile attributes
         "name": "qrpaper",              //profile name
         "icon": "ordi://53098586",      //optional profile icon, may be stored in ipfs, http, ordi and so on, default is ordi